Autism coaching in the workplace

 Coaching can be effective in supporting different employees throughout the workplace.

 You may be in your first job, or an aspiring manager or a senior leader of a team.
-I have lived-experience in all these roles in my career, and would love to support you.
+I have lived-experience in all these situations in my career, and would love to support you.

 2. You may be self-diagnosed and have been using strategies that you have developed to manage at work.
 You may be getting by, but would like to unlock more of your potential.